 An article in "Classic Boat" magazine, which featured our Ganseys, resulted in queries and orders from around the world.
 In Bielefeld, Germany Iris Heyer noticed the article, showed it to her husband, and we soon received a telephone call from Thomas Heyer, to order a Flamborough Gansey.
 A few weeks after it arrived, Thomas' brother Hans saw the Gansey and was hooked!
 Hans ordered a Filey Gansey.
 And here they are, proudly wearing their Ganseys at the Rum-Regatta in Flensburg, a Regatta for traditional Sailing boats which is held each year in the North of Germany.
 The Ganseys proved to be immensely useful, fighting cold temperatures and wind forces up to 6 on the Beaufort scale!In the photograph, taken by Iris, the Filey Gansey on the left is worn by Hans, and, at right the Flamborough Gansey worn by Thomas.
 (The photograph was kindly supplied by Hans, who added: "It is great that you took the effort in reviving this old knitting craft and our admiration goes to the knitters for their skills!")

-We offer an extended range of beautiful colours in 5-ply worsted Guernsey wool, including the unusually named “Herring Girl’s Pink”, shown at left in the Scarborough pattern, knitted by Melanie Jones, who kindly sent the photograph, taken on the ferry returning from the Isle of Jura.
+We offer an extended range of beautiful colours in 5-ply worsted Guernsey wool, including the unusually named “Herring Girl’s Pink”, shown at right in the Scarborough pattern, knitted by Melanie Jones, who kindly sent the photograph, taken on the ferry returning from the Isle of Jura.

 A surprise was in store for David Wright when he visited our shop in Flamborough on Father's Day, accompanied by his daughters.
 Waiting for him was the Scarborough Gansey previously ordered and knitted by one of our skilled knitters.
 A thrilled Mr Wright could not wait to try his Gansey on (complete with tag) and kindly consented for us to use the photograph at left.